Main Menu

 Not on View

 DescriptionSmall pendant in the likeness of a bearded male head.
-Dark blue ground with a dark blue face, rounded beard, ears, and vertical suspension ring; opaque white lips and small protrusion at the center of the forehead; opaque white eyes with dark blue centers; dark blue headband streaked horizontally with opaque white.
-Cylindrical shape.
-Small head pendant in the likeness of a demonic mask.
-Probably in a blue ground with features in other colors that are obscured by weathering.
-Roughly triangular shape.
+Made of rod-formed glass, the figure has a dark blue ground with a matching dark blue face, rounded beard, ears, and vertical suspension ring.
+Facial features include opaque white lips, a small white protrusion at the center of the forehead, and opaque white eyes with dark blue centers.
+A dark blue headband, horizontally streaked with opaque white, encircles the head.
+The pendant is cylindrical in shape.

 Published ReferencesSeefired, Monique, Les pendentifs en verre sure noyau des pays de la Mediterranee antique, Collection de l'Ecole Francaise de Rome, no. 57, Rome, 1982, pp. 77, no. A 28.